dantepawn/bike_speed_map/README.md

 # rideMyBike
-heat map of my bike rides from .gpx
+map of the rolling average speed of some bike rides around berlin input : '''.gpx''' and '''.csv''' files uploaded from my polar account